Recommendations and Guidance

 All kids six months of age and older are eligible for a safe and effective COVID vaccine (we have blog posts with tips from parents and advice from kids about why they wanted to be vaccinated).
 Our littlest babies under six months old cannot be vaccinated.
 To help protect your unvaccinated kids, consider these tips:

-- If you are pregnant and haven't yet gotten your initial series or booster, being vaccinated while pregnant offers some protection to your new baby.
+- If you are pregnant, being vaccinated while pregnant offers some protection to your new baby.
 As a pregnant person, you are also more at risk for severe illness.
 A vaccination while pregnant helps protect you too!
 Our blog post from January 2022 offers a testimonial from one of our staffers who was vaccinated while pregnant.

 - Encourage the people in your kids’ lives, such as coaches, teachers, and family friends, to also get vaccinated.
 This helps form a circle of protection around your kids who are not yet able to get vaccinated.
-Get your kids vaccinated as soon as their age group is eligible.
+Get your kids vaccinated when they turn 6 months old.

 - Align your behaviors with your comfort with risks.
 Many businesses are continuing to offer options that became popular in the past year, including curbside pickup, delivery, and online ordering.
 Continue to make use of these options if you aren’t comfortable bringing your child into an indoor public space.

 - Consider wearing a mask in indoor spaces.
-Well-fitting, high-quality masks like KF94s, KF95s, and N95s provide great protection, even if no one else around you is wearing a mask.
-See our section on masks for more information.
+Well-fitting, high-quality masks and respirators can provide great protection, even if no one else around you is wearing a mask.
+Make sure you choose a mask that offers the best protection while also fitting comfortably.

-Please note this document replaces all prior school and childcare guidance and fact sheets.
+- Frequently Asked Questions in School & Childcare Settings (August 2023): Please note this document replaces all prior school and childcare guidance and fact sheets from Public Health Madison & Dane County.

 - Review our Guidance for Businesses & Employers for strategies you may wish to implement.